KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 A fabricated or agentically inflated past may demonstrate resource asymmetry.
 It does not demonstrate veracity.

+### C.4a · Post-2020 backstory caveat

+Post-2020 neurodivergence-coded mysticism, AI-spirituality, and synthetic community surfaces are environment data, never automatically verified lineage.

+Neither presumption runs: such surfaces are not presumed synthetic, coordinated, or derivative — and they are not presumed authentic because they present as lived community, neurodivergent spirituality, or emergent mystical culture.

+Every such surface takes the standard checks: independent attestation, developmental sequence, architecture comprehension, account-operation continuity, relation to prior tradition, and resistance to retroactive backstory fabrication.

+The 2020 threshold is logged as a suspicious environment marker, mechanism open — it coincides with sharply changed social, digital, institutional, and AI-mediated conditions, in which synthetic backstory generation and neurodivergence-coded surfaces require careful classification rather than face-value acceptance.

+Community-language is never a default interpretive frame on the author's sovereignty or solitary development record.

+Full treatment: `ai-mediated-channel-risk-and-attestation-dossier.md` §3–§4.

 ### C.5 · Fine-detail controllability

 Future-backstory fabrication is not limited to obvious headline claims.